 Disclose an Invention

-OTD welcomes all UT Southwestern faculty members, researchers, clinicians, and students to disclose their inventions using the Intellectual Property Questionnaire.
+The Office for Technology Development (OTD) welcomes all UT Southwestern faculty members, researchers, clinicians and students to disclose their inventions using the Intellectual Property Questionnaire.
 An invention may be a useful method, device, process, algorithm, tangible material, or an improvement to an existing product.
 Please note the review process outlined below for guidance and contact our department should you have any questions.

 Steps to Disclose an Invention

-* This strategy may or may not include the filing of a patent application.
-Many inventions, including mouse models, cell lines, and software packages, are effectively commercialized without patent protection.
+(Note: This strategy may or may not include the filing of a patent application.
+Many inventions, including mouse models, cell lines, and software packages, are effectively commercialized without patent protection.)

-b.
-Patent counsel files patent application with USPTO.
+- Patent counsel files a patent application with the USPTO.

 - If appropriate, OTD implements a commercialization strategy.